-Parameter Description volume Or volumes The name of the specific volume for which you want to define properties.
+Parameter Description volume or volumes The name of the specific volume for which you want to define properties.
 Enclose the volume name in square brackets ([]).
-If the volume name has special characters, you also must enclose the volume name in double quotation marks (" ") inside square brackets.
-If the volume name consists only of numbers, such as "1002," you also must enclose the volume name in double quotation marks (" ") inside square brackets.
+If the volume name has special characters, you also must enclose the volume name in double quotation marks ("") inside square brackets.
+If the volume name consists only of numbers, such as "1002," you also must enclose the volume name in double quotation marks ("") inside square brackets.
 You can enter more than one volume name.
 Enclose all of the volume names in one set of double quotation marks (" ") inside square brackets ([]).
 Separate each volume name with a white space. volume The World Wide Identifier (WWID) of the volume for which you are setting properties.
 You can use the WWID instead of the volume name to identify the volume.
 Enclose the WWID in angle brackets (<>). newCapacity This parameter increases the virtual capacity of the thin volume.
 The virtual capacity is the value that the volume will report to a host that is mapped to the volume.
 Values smaller or equal to the existing capacity will cause an error.
 Size is defined in units of bytes, KB, MB, GB, or TB.
 The minimum virtual capacity is 32 MB.
-The maximum virtual capacity is 63 TB. repositoryMaxCapacity This parameter sets the maximum capacity of the repository volume.
+The maximum virtual capacity is 63 TB.

+Parameter Description repositoryMaxCapacity This parameter sets the maximum capacity of the repository volume.
 The value must not be smaller that the physical capacity of the repository volume.
 If the new value results in a reduction in capacity to a level below the warning threshold, the command will produce an error. repositoryExpansionPolicy This parameter sets the expansion policy to automatic or manual.
-When you change the policy from automatic to manual, the maximum capacity value (quota) changes to the physical capacity of the repository volume. warningThresholdPercent This parameter adjusts the warning threshold.
-If a change to this value would cause a warning condition, the command will fail and produce an error.

-Parameter Description This parameter allocates capacity from the free extent of the disk pool.
+When you change the policy from automatic to manual, the maximum capacity value (quota) changes to the physical capacity of the repository volume. warningThresholdPercent The percentage of thin volume capacity at which you receive a warning alert that the thin volume is nearing full.
+Use integer values.
+For example, a value of 70 means 70 percent.
+Valid values are from 1 to 100.
+Setting this parameter to 100 disables warning alerts. addRepositoryCapacity This parameter allocates capacity from the free extent of the disk pool.
 If insufficient space is available the command fails.

 When you use this command, you can specify one or more of the optional parameters.

 The following table lists the capacity limits for a thin volume.